ojaskatiyar0202/extra-trees-crypto/README.md

 correlated, so the panel structure is broken by resampling.
 This is standard practice and works adequately, but the assumption is violated.

-The feature set was specified once, before any modelling, from standard families in the cross-sectional literature.
-It was not searched over.
-Reporting a feature set selected because it produced the crossover would be selection on the outcome, and we note explicitly that this did not happen.

 Costs are not modelled beyond the liquidity sweep.
-Turnover on a 114-feature tree model is high and the decile spread figures are gross.

 The sample covers nine months of one exchange.
-Crypto perpetuals over this period are not a general market, and the funding mechanism has no equity analogue.

 ## References